lilive/Freeplane-Jumper/README.md

 ## Installation

-- Download `jumper.addon.mm` from [the last release](https://github.com/lilive/Freeplane-Jumper/releases)
+- Download `jumper-vX.X.X.addon.mm` from [the last release](https://github.com/lilive/Freeplane-Jumper/releases)
 - Open this file with Freeplane and follow the instructions
 - Jumper require some permissions to works.
 At Menu > Tools > Preferences > Scripts: